jpsimas/fast-multipliers/README.md

-# fast-multipliers
+# fast-multipliers-vhdl
-Project repository of DaddaVGen and WallaceVGen frameworks for automated generation of Wallace and Dadda multipliers in Verilog HDL
+fork of https://github.com/HSOgawa/fast-multipliers that generates vhdl code instead of verilog. see original rep for for info